parth-p29/parth-p29/README.md

 🔭 I'm a Systems Design Engineering student at the University of Waterloo who loves to solve complex problems with software

-💻 Currently working at Reebee as a Backend SWE Intern and at Waterloop as a Full Stack Developer!
+💻 Currently working at Reebee as a Backend SWE Intern and at Waterloop as a Full Stack Developer

-⚡️ Previously interned as a SWE at Ceridian
+⚡️ Previously interned at Ceridian as a SWE

 💖 Interests include:
  - Backend